 - They can live up to 40 years old.

-The conservation status of Black Rhino is critically endangered.
+The conservation status of the Black Rhino is critically endangered.
 Their populations continue to decline at an alarming rate, due to poaching and habitat loss.
 Its subspecies West African black rhino was declared extinct in 2011.

 The biggest threat to this magnificent animal is humans and other threats that push the rhinos to extinction.